logba1312/DOSiVuAV/README.md

 To actually identify the lane line pixels I used the Hough Line Transform, and set its parameters to detect vertical lines.
 This is done by setting rho to 1 and theta to pi/180.
 To make sure that only the necessary lines are detected, i set the input image to be the binary image that we created earlier.
 After the algorithm calculates all the lines from the binary image I only select the lines detected Around the left and right line coordinates.
 After all these are the lines that we are interested in.

+![image9]

+Now that we have the lines from both lanes, we can calculate a polynomial to fit in each lane line.
+This is done in the ./src/fitPolinomial.py module.
+First the left and right lane are seperated into two arrays.
+After that, for each lane line, we put all the points from the Hough lines through the np.polyfit function.
+This function performs a polynomial curve fit through the points of th edetected lines.
+We Ensure that the line will be curved by putting the deg parameter to 2 (2nd degree polynomial y=ax^2+bx+c).

+![image10]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.